 The scheme committee pointed out that the majority of the scheme members are Kikuyu, followed by Mukogodo Maasai and Meru.
 The groups organised to buy the farm in 1965.
-This is an important point in terms of establishing the leadership and cohesion of the scheme community for that far back most of the settler farms were either being purchased for the Million Acre. or Haraka Settlement Schemes through GOK programmes but these farmers created the company to buy it on their own.
+This is an important point in terms of establishing the leadership and cohesion of the community for that far back most of the settler farms were either being purchased for the Million Acre or Haraka Settlement Schemes through GOK programmes but these farmers created the company to buy it on their own.

 The population in the scheme was constituted out of four clear groups whose origin were Timau, Nanyuki, Gathuthi and Thimagua.
 Thimangua was essentially made up of squatters and workers in the original Ngare Ndare farm.
 It is a mixture of all sorts of tribes and has lived in the area for a long time for the group was formed to buy the farm.
 The Timau, Nanyuki and Gathuthi groups settlers in the scheme are also mainly former white highlands workers perhaps with land in other parts.
-However these groups account for the majority of shareholders who have not settled on the land they bought.
-It is estimated that 50% of the land buyers are still to settle.
+However these groups account for the majority of shareholders who have not settled in the scheme.

 Ngare Ndare has taken off for it is widely known that there will be improvements in the scheme.
 The DDC, through the RDF, has committed Ksh.
 700,000 to 1,000,000 for the scheme.
 Consequently land prices have jumped in the last year.
 One acre of land is in 1991 sold for Ksh.
 20,000.
-The absentee shareholders are selling shares usually to some well capitalised new farmers.
+The absentee shareholders are selling their shares usually to some well capitalised new farmers.
 These new shareholders are also doubling as traders in the produce.
-Since prices have jumped so high, some of the old settlers cannot buy the land and are subdividing for their sons and DAUGHTERS.
-These do not get more than a quarter of an acre.
-These two strands of land transfer should be monitored.